denvergeeks/ghost.pub/README.md

 # ghost.pub
 Jen's Ghost Theme Development Space

-Everything in here is based on the works and creations of others which I'm only:
+Everything in here is based on the works and creations of others which for my own purposes I am only:

 updating

 modifying

+improving

 remodeling